Tips & tricks for the NYC Marathon

-My personal NYC Marathon tips and tricks
+My Personal NYC Marathon Tips and Tricks

 The NYC Marathon Expo

-If you’re traveling to New York, follow my NYC Marathon tips and tricks and get the expo off your list at first.
-Especially the day before the race you want to make sure to stay off your feet.
-Here you can find all information about the NYC Marathon hours, the NYC Marathon expo vendors and much more.
+If you’re traveling to New York, follow these NYC Marathon tips and tricks and cross the expo off your list first.
+Additionally, you want to make sure to stay off your feet the day before the race.

 Sightseeing in NYC

-I know, New York City is super exciting but do yourself a favor and save the sightseeing for after the race.
+I know, New York City is super exciting, but do yourself a favor and save the sightseeing for after the race.
 One of my NYC Marathon tips and tricks is to get enough rest beforehand.
-Stay off your feet as much as possible and enjoy your hotel to the fullest.
+Stay off your feet as much as possible and enjoy your hotel relaxation to the fullest.

-NYC Marathon bus vs ferry
+NYC Marathon Bus vs Ferry

-From the ferry terminal in Staten Island there will be busses taking you to the start which is a few minutes driving away.
-Folks coming from New Jersey I can recommend taking the car or UBER.
+From the ferry terminal in Staten Island, there will be buses taking you to the start–which is a few minutes driving away.
+Folks coming from New Jersey, I can recommend taking the car or UBER.

 The NYC Marathon start village

 One of my NYC Marathon tips and tricks is to bring layers of clothes to keep you warm.
-You will be waiting outside for hours so even a blanket will be necessary.
+You will be waiting outside for hours, so even a blanket will be necessary.

 Read the NYC Marathon start village map just in case you’re meeting up with friends or want to be at a certain location.
-There’s plenty of time at the start village (wave one starts at 09:50 AM), which can be nerve wrecking.
+There’s plenty of time at the start village (wave one starts at 09:50 AM), which can be nerve-wracking.